Rethinking Bottled Water

 Sales of bottled water nearly doubled between 1997 and 2007, reaching about $11.5 billion.
 In 2007, Americans drank 29 gallons of water per capita.

 But that’s begun to change.
 From a peak in 2007, bottled water consumption dropped in 2008, down by 3.8% from the previous year.
 Recently, cities, schools, natural food stores, and restaurants have begun to “buy local” -- offering tap water rather than bottled -- for environmental and economic reasons.
-For example, last year the majority of mayors at a meeting of the U.S. Conference of Mayors voted to phase out the use of bottled water.
+For example, many of the mayors at a meeting of the U.S. Conference of Mayors voted to phase out the use of bottled water.
 And more and more individual consumers are following suit.

 Picking up a bottle of water at the supermarket or the gym is quick and easy, but it has its costs.